How your knee works

 Are you ready to learn more about your knee pain?

 Not sure what your knee pain is telling you?
-Take this short quiz to see how much it affects your life.
+Take this short quiz to see how it may be affecting your life.

 Reference: 1.
 Pettit RJ, Everhart JS, DiBartola AC, Blackwell RE, Flanigan DC.
 Time Matters: Knee Cartilage Defect Expansion and High-Grade Lesion Formation while Awaiting Autologous Chondrocyte Implantation.
 Cartilage.
 2021 Dec;13(2_suppl):1802S-1808S.
 2. Data collected from a 2019 Harris Poll survey of 1,002 US adults with knee pain 3 or more days a week that has lasted 2 months or more.
 3. Gomoll AH, et al. Surgical management of articular cartilage defects of the knee.
 J Bone Joint Surg Am.
 2010 Oct 20;92(14):2470-90.